athulyasimon/rwebtools/README.md

 Lastly, we create the control panel to write values for the `turtlesim` via our webpage that publishes its messages to our script, before we end the HTML.
 There are several components for the web console and they are listed below.

 First, the following controls the linear and angular velocity of the turtle by user input of numbers.
 This mimics sending a message to the turtle with specific Twist values.
+The onclick="pubMessage()" connects to the pubMessage function shown above in step 4.

 ~~~HTML
 <body>